Science

 From Bubbles to Lists: Designing Clustering for Due Diligence

-In due diligence, lawyers are tasked with reviewing a large set of legal documents to identify documents and portions thereof that may be problematic for a merger or acquisition.
 In an effort to aid users to review more efficiently, we sought to determine how document-level clustering may help users of a due diligence system during their workflow.
-Following an iterative design methodology, we conducted several user studies with different versions of a document-level clustering feature consisting of three distinct phases and 27 users.

 Dancing with the AI Devil: Investigating the Partnership Between Lawyers and AI